katefike/sage/README.md

 Thank you @nhopkinson and @whosgonna for their ongoing feedback on this project.

 ## Production Setup Instructions
-*This app is actively under development.
-It isn't ready to be used.*
+*This app is production ready!
+For questions, problems and enhancements, open a github issue.*

 1. Globally install the following software:
   <br> Python 3.7 or higher